rjshap/AutoSharesAPI/web-api/introduction.md

 ## Authentication

-We use Auth0's 2.0 protocol for authentication and authorization.
+We use OAuth 2.0 protocol for authentication and authorization.
 Publicly we support the Authorization Code flow (server-side application).
 OAuth 2.0 is a simple protocol and a developer can integrate with AutoShares’ Auth0 2.0 endpoints easily, especially using client libraries.

 Every call to AutoShares API must include an API secret key.
 To start working with the API and your keys, you need to activate your account.